mozilla/remote-settings/docs/adr/adr_001_behaviour_invalid_signature.md

 > Note: We could leverage the history of status introduced in [Bug 1732056](https://bugzilla.mozilla.org/show_bug.cgi?id=1732056) to save the last sync status of a collection, and throw the appropriate error on `.get()`.

+> Note: The synchronization behaviour itself isn't changed.
+Each time we poll for changes we retry to synchronize the collections that are behind.
+Hopefully, the local DB will recover and `.get()` will stop throwing errors.

+> Note: We have another flag to check the integrity of local data: `.get({verifySignature: true})` will verify the signature of local data on each read, and will throw if invalid.
+The new flag in this *Option 3* won't verify the signature on each read, it will just check the status of the last synchronization.

 ### Option 4 - Overwrite local data only if successful